 Are you an older driver?

-For most people, driving is part of life.
-Most of us drive every week if not every day and we enjoy driving as much as we rely on it.
+For many people, driving is a big part of life.
+Most of us drive every week, if not every day, and we enjoy driving as much as we rely on it.

 Older drivers told us: